-This year has been a bad year for allergies at least for me.
+Some years are worse than others for allergies with this being a bad year for allergies at least for me.
 Locally were I live the dust and pollen’s in the air seem to be worse than usual making me sneeze constantly and a nose that wont stop running.

-Beside allergy medication there is not much I can do about it at work, but while at home there are things that can be done to help those like me that are sensitive for allergies.
+Beside allergy medication there is not much I can do about it at work, but while at home there are things that can be done to help those like me that are sensitive to allergies.

 One of the main things is to have a good air filter on your furnace or HVAC system.

 All furnaces have a filter that is meant to keep the system clean from debris that can build up and block air flow.